Karingal, Victoria: History

-European settlement of the area now known as Karingal is recorded as far back as the 1840s.
-Agricultural and pastoral land use continued in the area into the 1960s, when residential development spread from Frankston East into this locality.
-As this part of Frankston was subdivided and developed (largely as an AV Jennings housing estate), it was dubbed "Karingal", a Koori word which translates as "happy home" or "happy camp".
-During this time, the Karingal Post Office opened on 1 April 1964.
+In the late 1960s, residential development spread from Frankston East spread east.
+These eastern lands were subdivided and established largely as an AV Jennings housing estate, consisting of about 3000 homes by the mid-1970s.
+These lands are the first to not fit into the traditional grid / right-angled street layouts in all of Australia.
+It was dubbed "Karingal" as a part of this development, a Koori word which translates to "happy home" or "happy camp" in English.
+During this the Karingal Post Office opened on 1 April 1964.